opnfv/fuel/docs/release/installation/installation.instruction.rst

 --------
 #.
 Virtual deploy

+To start a virtual deployment, it is must to have the `virtual` keyword while specifying the pod name to the installer script.
+It will create the required bridges and networks, configure Salt Master and install OpenStack.

    .. code-block:: bash

       $ ci/deploy.sh -b file:///home/jenkins/tmpdir/securedlab \
                      -l ericsson \
                      -p virtual_kvm \
                      -s os-nosdn-nofeature-noha \

+Once the deployment is complete, OpenStack Dashboard, Horizon is available at http://10.16.0.101:8078 The username and password for admin user is admin and opnfv_secret.

 #.
 Baremetal deploy